thtrieu/darkflow/README.md

 # this will print out which layers are reused, which are initialized
 ```

-More on `--load` later.
-All of the above `flow` commands essentially perform forward pass of the net.
-In fact, they flow all input images from default folder `test/` through the net and draw predictions into `test/out/`.
-We can always specify more parameters for such forward passes, such as detection threshold, batch size, test folder, etc. Below is one example where the forward pass is told to utilize 100% GPU capacity:
+All input images from default folder `test/` are flowed through the net and predictions are put in `test/out/`.
+We can always specify more parameters for such forward passes, such as detection threshold, batch size, test folder, etc.

 ```bash
 # Forward all images in test/ using tiny yolo and 100% GPU usage
 ./flow --test test/ --model cfg/yolo-tiny.cfg --load bin/yolo-tiny.weights --gpu 1.0
 ```

+### Training new model

 Training is simple as you only have to add option `--train` like below: